houd1ni/fela-vue/README.md

 Vue.mixin(
   (new Renderer({
     fdef: () => defaultStylesObject // not required.
 Default styles to mix.
-    method: 'f' // not required.
+    method: 'f', // not required.
 Name of styling method.
 Defaults to `f`.
+    plugins: []  // not required.
+Additional fela plugins.
   })).mixin
 )
 ```